On Higher-Order Probabilistic Subrecursion: Countable Probabilistic Choice

 Once $\rand^\ddag$ is available, a natural candidate for the encoding $(\cdot)^\dagger$ would be to consider something like $\pmTermM^\ddag:=\lambda z.\pmTermM[(\rand^\ddag\ z)/\rand] $.
 In the underlying execution tree, $(\pmTermM^\ddag\ \boldsymbol n)$ correctly simulates the first $n$ branches of each $\rand$ (which had infinite-arity), but truncates the rest with garbage terms $\bot$.
 As schematized in Figure~\ref{fig:TruncVer}, by increasing $n$, we can hope to obtain the $\pmTermM$ at the limit.

-The question is whether the remaining untruncated tree has a ``sufficient weight'', {i.e.}, that there is a minimal bound to the probability to stay in this untruncated tree.
+The question is whether the remaining non-truncated tree has a ``sufficient weight'', {i.e.}, that there is a minimal bound to the probability to stay in this non-truncated tree.
 However, in general $(\cdot)^\ddag$ fails on this point, not achieving to approximate $\pmTermM$ uniformly.
 In fact, this probability is basically $(1-\frac 1 {2^n})^d$ where $d$ is its depth.
-Since in general the depth of the untruncated tree can grow very rapidly on $n$ in a powerful system like $\npT$ , there is no hope for this transformation to perform a uniform approximation.
+Since in general the depth of the non-truncated tree can grow very rapidly with respect to $n$ in a powerful system like $\npT$ , there is no hope for this transformation to perform a uniform approximation.

-It may well be possible to perform a complex monadic transformation in the syle of Section~\ref{sec:coding_T+}, that computes a function relating the size $n$ of the truncature to the depth $d$ of the execution tree.
-But there is a much easyer solution.
+It might well be possible to perform a complex monadic transformation in the style of Section~\ref{sec:coding_T+}, that computes a function relating the size $n$ to the depth $d$ of the execution tree.
+But there is a much easier solution.